Did you ever get on stage and not be able to correctly play the piece you had been practicing for weeks?

 2. Practice in front of people

-It is obviously difficult to frequently gather a whole audience only for practice purposes.
+It is obviously difficult to frequently gather an entire audience only for practice purposes.
 However, you still have ways of getting close to the conditions of a real show.
-One of them is getting used to practice in front of people.
+One of them is practicing in front of people.
 Start with your friends and family: whenever you have the occasion, practice one or two pieces in front of them and ask for feedback.
-This will never get close to the actual experience of a concert in front of a real-size audience, but in the long term, it remains an interesting and relatively easy way of getting your mind used to being observed while playing.
+This will never get close to the actual experience of a concert in front of a real-size audience, but in the long term it remains an interesting and relatively easy way of getting your mind used to being observed while playing.
 If at one point you feel confident enough and want to raise the bar, you can also consider playing in front of strangers.
 A safe and fun way of doing this is by looking for local events like jam sessions, where you can get on stage at the last moment and play your favorite tunes in a warm atmosphere, where stakes are usually low.

 For even more immersion, why not try to add one of our orchestral accompaniments to your public practice session?

 3. Visualization and relaxation techniques